-Becoming a CFP is an excellent career choice.
-You can make $100,000 a year in positions that are in high demand now and in the near future, according to data gathered by the U.S. Department of Labor Statistics.
+We joke.
+But seriously, if you’re thinking about becoming a financial planner (and not a gardener), becoming a CFP is an excellent career choice.
+You can make up to $141,000 a year in positions that are in high demand now and in the near future, according to data gathered by the U.S. Department of Labor Statistics.

 Check out our picks for the best CFP review courses below and start studying this week!